sverweij/dependency-cruiser/doc/faq.md

 "externalModuleResolutionStrategy": "yarn-pnp"
 ```

+> If you use `depcruise --init` to create your configuration file, it will detect
+> your use of yarn-pnp from the package.json and put it in the config for you.

 > For earlier versions (up to 4.6.1) you did have to pass a webpack config that
 > that had the pnp resolver plugin configured.